 Mandy Reber+49 (0)345 / 133 17-832

-As the heart lung machine takes over the function of the heart and the lungs, it technically imitates the heart as a „pump“ and the gas exchange of the lungs.
+As the heart-lung machine takes over the function of the heart and the lungs, it technically imitates the heart as a „pump“ and the gas exchange of the lungs.
 The HLM operates two main circuits: the venous circuit and the arterial circuit with additional feed lines.
-The venous circuit is fed by venous blood originating from the right ventricle of the patients's heart drained into the venous reservoir, where it is processed and smoothly pumped back into the aorta of the human body.
+The venous circuit is fed by venous blood originating from the right ventricle of the patient’s heart drained into the venous reservoir, where it is processed and smoothly pumped back into the aorta of the human body.

-The extracorporeal oxygenator is an artificial device that substitute for human lungs by delivering oxygen to, and extracting carbon dioxide from venous blood.
-The tubing system of the heart-lung machine consist of PVC and silicone tubes, cannulas and shunts which are used in different tubing sizes.
-The heart of a HLM, however, is the console with integrated control unit and emergency batteries.
-Heart-lung-machines are available as modular systems that each hospital can assemble according to its specific requirements and needs.
+The extracorporeal oxygenator is an artificial device that substitutes for human lungs by delivering oxygen to, and extracting carbon dioxide from, venous blood.
+The tubing system of the heart-lung machine consists of PVC and silicone tubes, cannulas, and shunts which are used in different sizes.
+The heart of an HLM, however, is the console with integrated control unit and emergency batteries.
+Heart-lung machines are available as modular systems that each hospital can assemble according to its specific requirements and needs.

 Bubble detectors are key to patient safety.
-They need to be necessarily clamped on the arterial line right after the arterial filter to protect against massive air embolism.
-The bubble sensors automatically warn and cut-out the arterial pump.
+They are required to be clamped on the arterial line right after the arterial filter to protect against massive air embolism.
+The bubble sensors automatically warn and deactivate the arterial pump.
 However, there are further options to place bubble detectors within the HLM circuit.
-As the venous reservoir will be the first and most likely place where air is introduced into the circuit, subsequent the venous reservoir is thus an optional place to apply a bubble sensor to get the air out before the arterial filter.
-Even to place a bubble sensor between oxygenator and arterial line filter allows for trapping and purging air if necessary.
-The ideal and safest set-up would be to have multiple bubble sensors.SONOFLOW CO.56 FlowBubble Sensor in Heart-Lung-Machines
+The venous reservoir represents the first critical position where air can get into the circuit.
+Therefore, a reasonable location to apply the bubble sensor is between the venous reservoir and the arterial pump.
+Even to place a bubble sensor between the oxygenator and arterial line filter allows for trapping and purging air if necessary.
+The ideal and safest set-up would be to have multiple bubble sensors.

-As both bubble detectors and flow sensors are elementary safety elements in heart-lung machines, SONOTEC has developed the SONOFLOW CO.56 Pro ultrasonic sensor series, which combines both, flow measurement and air bubble detection of liquids in one compact unit.
-The integrated electronics and the option to operate up to twelve independent sensors with only one control unit guarantees the world’s smallest footprint for an OEM flow- and bubble detector to be used in HLMs.
-The non-invasive ultrasonic sensors operate without any media contact, quickly perform bi-directional flow readings and can be easily clamped free-hanging on the tubing.
+As both bubble detectors and flow sensors are elementary safety elements in heart-lung machines, SONOTEC® has developed the SONOFLOW® CO.56 Pro ultrasonic sensor series, which combines both flow measurement and air bubble detection of liquids in one compact unit.
+The integrated electronics and option to operate up to twelve independent sensors with only one control unit guarantees the world’s smallest footprint for an customized flow and bubble detector to be used in HLMs.
+The non-invasive ultrasonic sensors operate without any media contact, they quickly perform bi-directional flow readings, and can be easily clamped free-hanging on the tubing.

 Do you have any questions?